The Queensland public service seeks to be a high performing, fair and responsive workforce that puts the people of Queensland first.

-- Emphasise achieving a good match between the skills and competencies required for the role, and the successful candidate’s skills, experience and ability.
+- Emphasise achieving a good match between the skills and competencies required for the role, and the successful candidate’s skills, experience and abilities.
 Use the Leadership competencies for Queensland to analyse and prioritise the key competencies required for the role.

 - Induct people effectively by articulating tasks and duties clearly from their first day in the job.
-Turn these conversations into a formal performance agreement so you can maximise the opportunity to work with the new employee’s strengths and become aware of development needs early.
+Turn these conversations into a formal performance and development agreement so you can maximise the opportunity to work with the new employee’s strengths and become aware of development needs early.

 - Communicate performance expectations and standards, along with public sector values and culture, explicitly and consistently across all areas of an agency.
 This allows all parties – employees, supervisors and managers, human resources (HR) and ethical standards practitioners – to deliver outstanding services to the Queensland community.

 - Use our values as an opportunity to talk with staff about performance and conduct expectations.

 - Use the Leadership competencies for Queensland to describe the desired behaviours in the workplace.

 - Present all staff with opportunities for development based on personal strengths, development areas, job role and interests.
 Take a broad approach to learning opportunities, formal and informal, both in and out of the workplace.

 - Timely, open, regular and constructive communication is the mutual responsibility of managers and employees, who should work together to improve work performance and outcomes.

 - Managers/supervisors must have regular formal and informal performance and development conversations with staff.
 This is the most effective way to manage performance and development.
 Foster engaging workplaces has a number of resources to assist leaders.